frictionlessdata/frictionless-py/docs/extracting-data.md

 ### Header

-It's a boolean flag wich deaults to `True` indicating whether the data has a header row or not.
+It's a boolean flag which deaults to `True` indicating whether the data has a header row or not.
 In the following example the header row will be treated as a data row:

 ```python
 from frictionless import Table, Dialect